 Communication, Admin & Travel

-- Read the weekly parent bulletin, newsletters and other letters and emails.
+- Read the weekly parent & carer bulletin, letters and emails.
 Check your email inbox and your child’s bag for letters daily.

 - Reply to letters and emails promptly e.g. by completing consents and purchases via sQuid.